globin/vatsim-open-sector-data/SPECIFICATION.md

   - Sector `runway_filter` runway combinations shall only consist of valid `runway_configuration`s for each Airport
   - The combination of Position `frequency`, `prefix`, `station_type` shall be unique (TODO: how to handle no-frequency case)
   - Position `station_type` shall be checked
-  - Position `frequency` shall be a string consisting of 3 digits, a decimal point, 3 digits.
-The valid range is 118.000 to 137.000 exclusive
+  - Position `frequency` shall be an integer in Hz in the HF, VHF or UHF aviation radio communication ranges.
-  - Airport `fallback_prefixes` shall be globally unique
+  - Airport `fallback_prefixes` shall be globally unique.

 **TODO** most probably incomplete